haiyan-e-liu/Project_1_Airbnb/README.md

 You will need the standard data science libraries found in the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation <a name = "motivation"></a>
+In this project, I aim to answer three business questions:
+1. How has Airbnb listing price changed over time, both across years and within a single year?
+2.

 ## File Description <a name = "files"></a>